 Greenhouse Cost of Production Software

-This cd/dvd package contains a spreadsheet tool (in Microsoft Excel) that growers can use to estimate greenhouse production costs and explore opportunities for savings.
-Also included is a DVD tutorial that makes learning to use the spreadsheet simple and effective.
-Purchase price is $26.
+This FREE spreadsheet tool (in Microsoft Excel) enables growers to estimate greenhouse production costs and explore opportunities for savings.
+An 86-minute tutorial makes learning to use the spreadsheet simple and effective.
 Developed by Roger Betz, Tom Fernandez, Erik Runkle, Bridget Behe, Tom Dudek, and Jeanne Himmelein, Michigan St. Univ.

 Growing Plants Indoors

 This 20-page, full color bulletin presents information on how to care for common indoor plants.
 Topics presented include light, water, fertilizer, insects, mites, and diseases.
 Developed by by Erik Runkle, Daedre Craig, Jeanne Himmelein, Tiffany Enzenbacher, and Mary Hausbeck, Michigan St. Univ.

 This 100-page book contains 15 chapter written by academic and industry experts on greenhouse lighting.
 Topics include the underlying biology of lighting, guidelines for photosynthetic and photoperiodic lighting, carbon dioxide enrichment, and lighting for specific kinds of crops such as plugs and liners, bedding plants, and greenhouse vegetable crops.
 The book's companion CD-ROM includes PowerPoint presentations and Acrobat PDF files for each chapter, plus an appendix containing light unit conversion tables.
 Edited by Paul Fisher (Univ. of Florida) and Erik Runkle (Michigan St. Univ.).

 Daily Light Integral (DLI) Maps